 Overall, the main things to factor in are heat reduction performance, noise, and price.

 What to Look for in a Gaming Monitor

 Another crucial element of your esports setup is your gaming monitor and there are a number of things to keep in mind here.
 Firstly, you are going to want the monitor to be a decent size so that you can clearly see the games you are playing.
-The best options here are either a 24”, 27”, 32” or 35”, depending on your budget and available space.
+The best options here are either 24”, 27”, 32”, or 35”, depending on your budget and available space.

 You are going to want to invest in a flicker-free screen and the best gaming monitors will offer 1ms response time and fast refresh rates.
 There is also some evidence suggesting that curved monitors can produce benefits in terms of both immersion and eye comfort, so it is worth taking that into account when making your decision.

 What to Look for in a Gaming Keyboard

 Choosing the right esports keyboard is another major part of achieving the best esports setup and the biggest decision here is whether to opt for a mechanical or a membrane keyboard.